Visiting Budapest in December

 The Castle District

-Near Matthias Church, we made a quick stop at the statue of Prince Eugene of Savoy.
+Near Matthias Church, we quickly stopped at the Prince Eugene of Savoy statue.
 Our guide told us about the horse statue legend and believes it is a global understanding.
-We heard about this in Belgrade also and have probably heard it before and forgotten.
+We also heard about this in Belgrade and have probably heard it before and forgotten it.

 If a statue in the park of a person on a horse has both front legs in the air, the person died in battle.
 If the horse has one front leg in the air, the person died as a result of wounds received in battle.
 If the horse has all four legs on the ground, the person died of natural causes.

-We did not venture closer to the castle, as it is not really functioning as a castle anymore.
-It is mostly hosting museums now.
-We walked on towards the church, a saw a few more legends.
+We did not venture closer to the castle, as it no longer functions as a castle.
+It is mostly used for museums now.
+We walked on towards the church and saw a few more legends.

-In regards to the statue around the corner from the Matthias Church, you should touch the balls of the horse for good luck.
-A tradition among university students but police are cracking down on it we were told.
+Regarding the statue around the corner from the Matthias Church, you should touch the balls of the horse for good luck.
+This is a tradition among university students, but we were told police are cracking down on it.

 Matthias Church, Budapest.
 A spectacle in the rain.